 Question – Lawrence Soren Keusch: No, we have about 10 minutes, so we can do some Q&A in the room.
 Mike, let me start off because, obviously, this will come up throughout the day, which is the situation with coronavirus, obviously, clearly remains dynamic.
 But maybe you can remind investors about the exposure for STERIS from both a revenue and supply chain perspective, I guess, focusing in on the Asia Pacific area.
 So that sort of question.
 And then have another one after that.

 Answer – Michael J. Tokich: Yes, certainly.
-So for STERIS, our revenue base in — well, China, particularly, even in Asia Pacific is not really material.
+So for STERIS, our revenue base in — well, China, particularly, even in the Asia Pacific is not really material.
 It’s not large for us.
 So we do not think that as of right now we would have any material impact from the coronavirus.
-Obviously, that’s on a top line standpoint.
-Supply chain is the only concern we would have.
-But for us, we have all the inventory we need to finish this fiscal year, so it would actually be into next fiscal year, depending on how long this issue lasts, we would more comment on that in May time frame.
+Obviously, that’s from a top-line standpoint.
+The supply chain is the only concern we would have.
+But for us, we have all the inventory we need to finish this fiscal year, so it would actually be into the next fiscal year, depending on how long this issue lasts, we would more comment on that in the May time frame.
 But for this fiscal year, I think, again, we would not — we do not expect to see a material impact through the rest of this month to finish our fiscal year.

 Question – Lawrence Soren Keusch: Okay.
 And then I guess, just following up on that.
 So is it fair to say that China is around 5% of revenue or is it less?